Emergency Management Coordinator

 The OEM maintains the Basic Emergency Operations Plan and twenty-two annexes covering everything from public warning to terrorism incident response.
 OEM also participates in regional planning efforts with the 6-county council of governments, Heart of Texas Council of Governments.

 Another piece of what we do during the "ready state" is preparing our residents for disasters.
 This website and our Facebook page is one way we prepare the public with vital information.
-Another way we do this is through training classes offered as part of our Community Emergency Response Team (CERT) training.
-CERT classes are offered regularly and are open for anybody to attend.

 When disaster strikes Bosque County the OEM coordinates the response and provides critical resources to the responders in the field.
 We leave the hands-on tactics to the professionals in the field: your local firefighters, police officers and EMTs.
 We work directly with them to ensure they have everything they need.